objetos/objects2/source.md

 ## Inheritance
 Example:

-> Consider the problem of visually representing some integer sequences as a tile of squares with different hue values
+> Consider the problem of implmenting the following class hierarchy for the tangram game:

-V:

-## Inheritance
-Example

-We are going to declare a _superclass_ *Sequence* and two _subclasses_ *Fibonacci* and *Padovan*
+> Rect<:Shape, Triangle<:Shape, Paralelogram<:Shape

 V: